Jump directly to main navigation Jump directly to content

 Understanding Hate Speech Within the Context of International Criminal Law

 The International Nuremberg Principles Academy conducted an interdisciplinary project in 2022 that situated hate speech in the context of international criminal law (ICL).
-This project results from exploratory work undertaken throughout 2020-2021, assessing how the Academy could advance the discussion of hate speech and ICL.
-Mindful that there is no clear concept of 'hate' speech in ICL, the Nuremberg Academy started to explore how a better understanding of 'hate speech' in ICL would help define the role of ICL in either preventing the commission, or addressing accountability, for core international crimes.
-The project reviewed several international criminal law cases to gain a deeper understanding of how "hate speech", understood through a novel multidisciplinary analysis, can guide reading of case law.
+This project resulted from exploratory work undertaken throughout 2020–2021, assessing how the Academy could advance the discussion of hate speech and ICL.
+Mindful that there was no clear concept of 'hate' speech in ICL, the Nuremberg Academy began to explore how a better understanding of 'hate speech' in ICL would help define the role of ICL in either preventing the commission of, or addressing accountability for, core international crimes.
+The project reviewed several international criminal law cases to gain a deeper understanding of how "hate speech," understood through a novel multidisciplinary analysis, could guide the reading of case law.

-This research has been unique in its bridging of law and science.
-The project formed two groups: one working on a multidisciplinary analytical framework and one group guiding the legal understanding of hate speech-related cases, their scope and impact.
-The report's authors then combined the two working products into a prototype of our Multi-Dimensional Knowledge Framework (MDKF) that looks at direct and public incitement to genocide in multidisciplinary detail.
-This undertaking has provided a deeper and holistic understanding of hate speech, incitement and of an inciter's criminal conduct, especially regarding mens rea, group identification and influence and how hate speech is proliferated.
-It has also highlighted the necessity to understand the relationship between an individual defendant, their ideology, their identification with a group, and its effect on the individual's conduct.
-Incitement is by nature a group phenomenon and it is unsurprising that group levels of factors have permeated our findings.
+This research had been unique in its bridging of law and science.
+The project formed two groups: one worked on a multidisciplinary analytical framework and one guided the legal understanding of hate speech-related cases, their scope, and impact.
+The report's authors then combined the two working products into a prototype of the Multi-Dimensional Knowledge Framework (MDKF) that looked at direct and public incitement to genocide in multidisciplinary detail.
+This undertaking provided a deeper and holistic understanding of hate speech, incitement, and an inciter's criminal conduct, especially regarding mens rea, group identification and influence, and how hate speech was proliferated.
+It also highlighted the necessity to understand the relationship between an individual defendant, their ideology, their identification with a group, and its effect on the individual's conduct.
+Incitement was by nature a group phenomenon and it was unsurprising that group-level factors had permeated the findings.

-The project concludes by presenting the MDKF as applied to the crime of direct and public incitement to genocide.
-This prototype framework is a helpful frame of reference formulated from multidisciplinary knowledge and methodologies.
-It can assist in gaining a deeper understanding of hate speech within the context of ICL.
-It also concludes by noting relevant observations arising from our research and comparative analysis, including further research suggestions.
-Moreover, the project contributes to the field of ICL by providing 1) a detailed analytical framework of identified multidisciplinary hate speech dimensions and 2) a targeted and comprehensive definitional table that breaks down the legal elements of criminal cases that have involved hate speech in the context of ICL.
+The project concluded by presenting the MDKF as applied to the crime of direct and public incitement to genocide.
+This prototype framework was a helpful frame of reference formulated from multidisciplinary knowledge and methodologies.
+It could assist in gaining a deeper understanding of hate speech within the context of ICL.
+It also concluded by noting relevant observations arising from the research and comparative analysis, including further research suggestions.
+Moreover, the project contributed to the field of ICL by providing (1) a detailed analytical framework of identified multidisciplinary hate speech dimensions and (2) a targeted and comprehensive definitional table that broke down the legal elements of criminal cases that had involved hate speech in the context of ICL.

 The experts who provided strategic oversight to the research were: